leahahdoot/RockawayBeach/index.md

 ## Demographics/ Statistics

-<p> Rockaway Beach, located in Queens, New York, has a population of 21,354 individuals.
+  Rockaway Beach, located in Queens, New York, has a population of 21,354 individuals.
   Its zip code is 11694.
 Rockaway Beach takes up 1.34 square miles, so there is roughly 15,980.51 people per square mile.
 The median age of its residents is 48.5 such that 19.63% of its population is under 18 years old, 15.57% is 18-34, 44.35% is 35-64, and